ramonpichardo/documentation/git-primer.md

 1. Change to working directory.
 E.g., `cd /home/username/working/`
 2. While in working directory run the following command `git init`

+### Clone a Repo
+Clone your shared network-based code repository by running the command `git clone git@servername.domainname.tld:IT/Operations.git  *`

 ### Backtracking

 * `git show HEAD` - In many cases, the most recently made commit is the `HEAD` commit. `HEAD` must be typed in uppercase.
 Type this command to see the `HEAD` commit.
 Take note of the 40-character alphanumeric SHA; or at least the first seven characters of that string.